 NEET is one of the most competitive entrance exams in India and it requires full dedication and effort from students in order to crack the exam.
 In this post, we will see some of the things to avoid in NEET preparation.

-Procrastination is a lazy habit, you don’t need this in NEET/AIIMS preparation.
+Procrastination is a lazy habit, you don’t need this in NEET preparation.
 Finishing homework and assignments on time is a habit which helps in achieving your goal.
 Be consistent.
-Stick to your study schedule and plan.
+Stick to your study plan.
 Getting stuck is fine.
 Staying stuck isn’t.
 Do something.
 Clear your doubts asap.

-Don’t study while you’re watching TV, getting sleepy, or thinking something else not related to your preparation.
+Don’t study while you’re watching TV, getting sleepy, or thinking about something else not related to your preparation.
 Always study with full concentration.
-Don’t perform any other task when you are studying for your exams.
+Don’t perform any other task when you are studying for NEET.

-Avoid anything that can take your precious time, NEET/AIIMS preparation need your focus and dedication, rest of the things can wait.
+Avoid anything that can take your precious time, be it social media, mobile phones, games, TV, etc. NEET preparation needs your focus and dedication, rest of the things can wait.

-Quality matters more than quantity.
-The number of books you read doesn’t increase your chances of success in NEET/AIIMS.
-You need to aware of what’s in the syllabus and avoid questions which are above the exam level.
-It’s recommended to refer a coaching study material.
+Quality matters more than quantity for NEET.
+The number of books you read doesn’t increase your chances of success in NEET.
+You need to be aware of what’s in the NEET syllabus and avoid questions which are above the exam level.

-Ideally your time table should cover all the subjects but sometimes when your mind says it’s enough of studying a subject for the day, then it’s okay to move on to other subject.
-The adjustment is fine as long as you are finishing your daily work/assignment.
+Ideally your NEET timetable should cover all the subjects but sometimes when your mind says it’s enough to study a subject for the day, then it’s okay to move on to another subject.
+The adjustment is fine as long as you are finishing your daily work or assignment.

 Stay in the group of positive people who motivates you.
 Whether it’s your friends, peers, parents and teachers, you need support from people around you.